 The Basketball Court

-Basketball is a game played on a court, also known as the floor.
-In the NBA, the dimensions of the court measure 50ft wide by 94ft long.
-There is a hoop on both sides of the court where the scoring occurs.
+Basketball is a game played on a court, usually made of wood.
+Some courts, usually those placed outdoors, are made of concrete or other harder materials.
+In the NBA, the dimensions of the court measure 50 feet wide by 94 feet long.
+There is a hoop on both sides of the court where all scoring occurs.
 The hoop consists of a basket, backboard, and net.

-The format of a basketball game is four quarters in the NBA that last 12 minutes each.
+The format of a basketball game in the NBA is four quarters that last 12 minutes each.
 In college basketball, there are no quarters.
-Instead, there are two halves of game time that last 20 minutes.
-Overtime is used if the score is tied at the end of the 4th quarter.
+Instead, there are two halves of game time that last 20 minutes each.
+Overtime is used if the score is tied at the end of the fourth quarter or second half.
 The shot clock keeps track of how much time a team can have possession of the ball.
-In the NBA, the shot clock is 24 seconds while it is 30 seconds in college.
+In the NBA, the shot clock is 24 seconds, while it is 30 seconds in college.

 Each team has five players on the court playing both offense and defense.
 A basketball team has a point guard, shooting guard, small forward, power forward, and center.
 Players move the ball on the court by shooting, passing, dribbling, and pivoting.